 - Many happy customers in the Spanish market

-- Miscommunication in fees applicable to less popular currency pairing
+- Miscommunication of fees for less popular currency pairings

-Upon viewing the Twitter and Facebook feeds of Currencies Direct, we can see a range of varied interactions between the company’s customer service staff and its customers. it appears that any queries raised by customers are being addressed within two days of posting, with Currencies Direct moving the conversation into private messaging to rectify the issue.
-Due to the size of Currencies Direct, the social media team is also quite active in publishing news and market updates, which could be very useful for those making regular payments.
+Upon viewing the Twitter and Facebook feeds of Currencies Direct, we can see a range of interactions between the service and its customers.
+It appears that any queries raised by customers are addressed within two days of posting.
+Currencies Direct will typically move the conversation into private messaging to rectify any issue.

 Essential tech toolkit to help kickstart the growth of a small business.smallbusiness.co.uk